shogo-nakano-desu/shogo-nakano-desu/README.md

   - Currently, only in Japanese
 - [LinkedIn](https://www.linkedin.com/in/shogo-nakano-59973815b/)

+### What I like
+- Hiking ⛰
+- Traveling 🛫
+- Snowboarding 🏂
+- Surfing 🏄

 <!--
 **shogo-nakano-desu/shogo-nakano-desu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.